siom79/japicmp/README.md

 * Differences can optionally be printed to an xml file.
 This can be transformed to an HTML file using XSLT.
 * Per default only public classes and class members are compared.
 If necessary, the access modifier of the classes and class members to be compared can be set to package, protected or private.
+* Per default classes from all packages are compared.
+If necessary, certain packages can be excluded or only specific packages can be included.

 ##Usage##